 (cPanel Software panel – Fantastico)

-Inside the Fantastico administration screen, select ‘WordPress’ from the installation items menu (listed under ‘Blogs’) and clicke New Installation to set up a new WordPress site on your domain …
+Inside the Fantastico administration area, select ‘WordPress’ in the ‘Blogs’ menu and clicke New Installation to install WordPress on your domain …

 The first installation screen will appear on your screen.
 Fill in the fields as shown below, then click on Install WordPress …

 (Fantastico- WordPress Installation Screen)